TeamAtomicMedia/NetMock-iOS/Readme.md

 ## Setup

-NetMock is a tool to swap in mock responses for API calls, for use in offline app configurations and unit tests.
+NetMock is a tool to swap in mock responses for API calls, for use in offline app configurations and unit/UI tests.
 NetMock will inject the mock responses, where defined via nm files, and fall back to live API calls where a NetMock file can't be found.

 To make use of NetMock, add NetMockURLProtocol to your URLSessionConfiguration when constructing a URLSession: